ww1021pp/metacycle_analysis_pipeline/metacycle_analysis.md

+# metacycle analysis to predict circadian geness pipiline for time-series data with R

-metacycle analysis for time series expression data to predict circadian genes/transcripts This is a script used to detect circadian genes from quantile expression value got from Homer analysisRepeat.pl
+### metacycle analysis for time series expression data to predict circadian genes/transcripts
+### This is a script used to detect circadian genes from quantile expression value got from Homer analysisRepeat.pl

 ```
 rm(list=ls())